qiuchili/monosenti/README.md

   + **load_model_from_dir in `{'True','False'}`**.
 Whether the model is loaded from a saved file.
     + **dir_name**.
 The directory storing the model configurations and model parameters.
 Requires **load_model_from_dir = True**.
   + **fine_tune in `{'True','False'}**.
 Whether you want to train the model with the data.
-  + **model specific parameters**.
+  + **model-specific parameters**.
 For running a model on the dataset, uncomment the respective area of the model and comment the areas for the other models.
 Please refer to the model implementations in /models/monologue/ for the meaning of each model specific parameter.
     + supported models include but are not limited to:
       + RAVEN
       + Multimodal-Transformer